-It's a little funny how much we've come to expect dance emotes in 2018.
+It's a little funny how much we've come to expect dance emotes in modern games.
 Obviously /dance doesn't top our lists of demands like 4K support or unlocked framerates, but it's honestly hard to imagine an MMO without a diligently programmed jig.
 It's a tradition at this point, and one that's expanded beyond massively multiplayer games to practically everything with avatars and a chat box.
 It's just part of the culture, at this point: if you see a Night Elf, you can bet they'll know the "Billie Jean" dance.

-So we decided to tell a brief history of the dance emote in PC gaming, recorded through the power of 11 gifs.
-Considering that most of the world's teens communicate exclusively through Fortnite tangos in 2018, I imagine that we've only scratched the surface of video game dancing tech.
+So we decided to tell a brief history of the dance emote in PC gaming, recorded through the power of gifs.
+Considering that most of the world's teens communicated exclusively through Fortnite tangos in 2018, I imagine that we've only scratched the surface of video game dancing tech.
 But that just goes to show how deeply /dance has absorbed into gaming.

 Everquest - 1999

 Everquest was ground zero for the modern MMO, and also the /dance /dance revolution.
 If Sony Online Entertainment wasn't the company responsible for first letting our avatars dance with each other, they're at least in the picture.
 Enjoy the above gif, of a squat Froglok raging against the primitive engine to get down.
 It's a far cry from the smooth pop, lock, and drops of the Fortnite generation, but we had to start somewhere.